A primer on semiconvex functions in general potential theories: Comparison with constant coefficients and sufficient monotonicity

-that is, $\call D$ is a closed convex cone with vertex at the origin and non-empty interior.
-Notice that $\call M(\call P)$ and $\call M(\call N)$ are the ``limits'' of $\call M(R)$ and $\call M(\gamma)$ for $R \nearrow + \infty$ and $\gamma \searrow 0$, respectively.
-For all of the cones in the fundamental family, the validity of the (ZMP) for the $\widetilde{\call M}$-subharmonics on $\Omega$ and hence the vadidity of comparison for any $\call M$-monotone potential theory is known from the detailed analysis in \cite{chlp}.
-There is a simple dichotomy: comparison holds on every bounded $\Omega$ except for the case when the cone has a generator $\call M(R)$ with $R$ finite, and in this case comparison holds on all domains $\Omega$ which are contained in a translate of the truncated cone $\call D_R = \call D \cap B_R(0)$.
+For all of the cones in the fundamental family, the validity of the zero maximum principle for the $\widetilde{\call M}$-subharmonics on $\Omega$, and hence the validity of comparison for any $\call M$-monotone potential theory, is known from the detailed analysis in \cite{chlp}.
+There is a simple dichotomy: comparison holds on every bounded $\Omega$ except for the case when the cone has a generator $\call M(R)$ with $R$ finite, and in this case comparison holds on all domains $\Omega$ which are contained in a translate of the truncated cone $\call D \cap B_R(0)$.

 The family above is fundamental in the sense that any monotonicity cone subequation contains one of the fundamental cones, and hence for every constant coefficient $\call M$-monotone potential theory, the comparison principle holds (with possibly a restriction on the size of the domain $\Omega$). \end{remark}

-As a final consideration, the analysis discussed in Remark \ref{rem:CP_cc} has two additional extensions.
-First, by exploiting the {\em correspondence principle} of Theorem 11.13 of \cite{chlp} one deduces the validity of the comparison principle for every constant coefficient and $\call M$-monotone differential operator $F$ which is {\em compatible} with an $\call M$-monotone constant coefficient subequation $\call F$.
-Many applications of this are discussed in Part IV of \cite{chlp}.
+As a final consideration, the analysis discussed in Remark~\ref{rem:CP_cc} has two additional extensions.
+First, by exploiting the {\em correspondence principle} of \cite[Theorem~11.13]{chlp}\sid{correspondence principle} one deduces the validity of the comparison principle for every constant coefficient and $\call M$-monotone differential operator $F$ which is {\em compatible} with an $\call M$-monotone constant coefficient subequation $\call F$.
+Many applications of this are discussed in \cite[Part~IV]{chlp}.
 Second, in the variable coefficient case, if $\call F$ is also {\em fiberegular}, then the analysis above extends to the potential theory defined by $\call F$ as well as to associated PDE for any operator $F$ which is compatible with $\call F$.
-This program was carried out in \cite{cprdir}, which also gives characterizations of $\widetilde{\call M}$-subharmonics for the other monotonicty cones $\call M$ in the fundamental family, extending the characterizations above for the cones $\call M(\call P)$ and $\call M(\call N, \call P)$ (see Section 6 of \cite{cprdir}) The following subsection treats some complementary results to \cite{chlp} and \cite{cprdir}.
+This program was carried out in \cite{cprdir}, which also gives characterizations of $\widetilde{\call M}$-subharmonics for the other monotonicty cones $\call M$ in the fundamental family, extending the characterizations above for the cones $\call M(\call P)$ and $\call M(\call N, \call P)$; see \cite[Section~6]{cprdir}.